cattmooper/cattmooper.github.io/_posts/2021-06-30-pass-completion-prediction-model.md

 # Exploration of whether Pass Completion can be successfully predicted
 Pass completion is inherently uncertain with many factors outside of a passer's sheer ability affecting whether or not the ball reaches an intended target.
 I wanted to investigate how well pass completion can be predicted from a minimal set of variables, to understand whether an ML algorithm can identify factors which are important for passing compared to factors which are traditionally prioritised.

+As we'll see as we progress through the data, and by sheer logic, completed passes outnumber incomplete passes.
+For this reason, the classifier built will try and predict an incomplete pass.
+The classifier will then be examined to identify features which are important to a pass failing and the model will be used to identify players who are outperforming their expected pass completion rate1

 ## Data
 [Add statsbomb logo]
 The data used here is taken from Statsbomb, and in particular I've focussed on the Messi biographical dataset.
 This dataset includes every single game that Messi has played in in La Liga, from 2004 to present, comprising 459 matches and about 480,000 passes.